Valencian Corts: Modern legislatures

 The Meeting chamber of the Cort Valencianes.

 The first legislature in modern times was elected in May 1983.
 The Spanish Socialist Workers' Party (PSOE) won an absolute majority of votes and seats, with 51 of the 89 seats.
 However they lost their majority in 1987 and were forced to govern in coalition with the smaller United Left party.
 They won the 1991 elections with a majority of one seat, winning 45 seats in total.
 However, in the 1995 elections there was a swing to the right with the People's Party (PP) becoming the largest party with 42 seats and governing in coalition with the smaller Unió Valenciana (Valencian Union).
 This lasted until the elections of 1999 when the PP won an absolute majority with 49 seats.
 Although they lost a seat in 2003, they strengthened their position in the elections of 2007 and 2011, winning a record 55 seats.
-In the 2015 elections PP lost the majority, and PSPV and Compromís are governing in coalition.
+In the 2015 elections PP lost the majority, and a coalition of PSPV-PSOE and Compromís came to power.
 This situation remained the same in the 2019 elections.
-This situation remained the same in the 2019 elections.
-Then, in 2023, the PP won 40 seats and began governing in coalition with the Greens Equo of the Valencian Country.
+Then, in 2023, the PP won 40 seats and began governing in coalition with Vox.